IanVermes/nested_bracket_problem/README.md

 ## Static typing

-`mypy` was used to type check (hence no type checking related unit tests)
+Functions and classes are type hinted. `mypy` was used to type check (hence no type checking related unit tests).

 ## Code style